Rigidity of the Torelli subgroup in $Out(F_N)$

 In the rank $3$ case, we will need to know a little more about the combinatorial properties of $\ens$ in order to prove our subgroup rigidity results later on.
 The following statement is specific to rank $3$.

 \begin{lemma} Let $N=3$ and let $\Sigma$ be a clique of size 4 in $\ens$.
 Then the quotient graph of the splitting given by $\Sigma$ is either a cage with 4 edges or a theta graph with a loop attached at one of its vertices.
-In particular, $\Sigma$ is simple. \end{lemma}
+In particular, complementary components of $\Sigma$ are simply connected. \end{lemma}

 \begin{proof} Let $\sigma_1, \sigma_2, \sigma_3$, and $\sigma_4$ be the four one-edge splittings in $\Sigma$, and let $\Sigma_i$ be the splitting given by the first $i$ elements of $\Sigma$.
 As elements of $\Sigma$ are pairwise rose compatible, the quotient graph of $\Sigma_2$ is a rose with 2 petals (and a copy of $\mathbb{Z}$ at its vertex when viewed as a graph of groups).
 As $\Sigma_3$ is a one-edge blow-up of $\Sigma_2$ and the elements of $\Sigma_3$ are pairwise rose compatible, the quotient graph of $\Sigma_3$ is either a 3-petal rose or a theta graph with $\mathbb{Z}$ at one of its vertices.
 In the first case, $\Sigma=\Sigma_4$ is a one-edge blow-up of the 3-rose, so is one of the `fat' graphs described in Section~\ref{s:surjectivity}.
 The only such graphs are the cage with 4 edges and the theta graph with a loop attached at one of its vertices.
 In the second case, $\Sigma_3$ is a theta graph with $\mathbb{Z}$ at one of its vertices, and has three possible one-edge blow-ups given in Figure~\ref{fig:blow-ups}.
 The first has a separating edge and the second contains a pair of edges that separate.
 As $\Sigma$ is a clique in $\ens$ this leaves the third case, which is a theta graph with a loop attached at one of its vertices.
-Both possibilities for $\Sigma$ have trivial vertex stabilizers, in other words, $\Sigma$ is simple. \end{proof}
+Both possibilities for $\Sigma$ have trivial vertex stabilizers. \end{proof}